 Wherever you choose to have your baby, a small number of babies will have unexpected medical problems during or after birth.
 Some problems are less serious and are not permanent, and some are more serious and long term, but still rare.
-The chances of a problem vary depending on your individual circumstances, but the best available evidence for healthy women who have had a baby before, and are at low risk of complications, is shown in the table below.
+The chances of a problem vary depending on your individual circumstances, but the best available evidence for healthy women who are having their first baby, and are at low risk of complications, is shown in the table below.